termsurf/mist/readme.md

 <h3 id="summary">Summary</h3>

 This project has some files to get you started in creating your conlang.
 See the text folder.
+Use the [tone script](https://github.com/drumworkteam/tone) to write your language words and sentences phonologically.

 <h3 id="license">License</h3>